Christmas is in jeopardy for some New Englanders after storms and flooding knocked out power

 Several ski resorts in Maine that were forced to close due to flooding announced they were cleaning up and planning to reopen in the coming days.

 Officials at Sugarloaf Mountain said they were cleaning up Wednesday and planned to open Thursday.
 At Sunday River ski resort in western Maine, officials said they planned to reopen Saturday.
-A third resort, Saddleback in Rangely, Maine, was also forced to closed and planned to reopen Friday.
+A third resort, Saddleback in Rangeley, Maine, was also forced to close and planned to reopen Friday, though its slopes will reopen Saturday.

 Most of the resorts were still assessing the damage.
 But it was clear they were hit hard.
 A road leading to Sunday River Grand Summit Hotel and Conference Center washed out Monday afternoon after a brook running alongside the resort burst its banks.
 The Gould Academy competition center there also was filled with several feet of mud and ice.

-Note: This story was initially published Dec.
-20. It was updated Dec.
-21 to correct the spelling of Rangeley, Maine, which had been misspelled “Rangely.”